millerM907/forecast_Inflows/README.md

 # About Tides in Magadan

 A seaside holiday with the family, fishing with friends, a walk?
 You don't have to worry about being late anymore.
-The mobile application "Tides in Magadan" allows you to find out:
+The mobile Android application "Tides in Magadan" allows you to find out:
 - the current state of the tide and weather conditions in Nagaev Bay (Magadan);
 - chart of times and heights of full and small waters for today and the next 12 days.